PirateNetwork/pirate/doc/tor.md

   Otherwise it is trivial to link them, which may reduce privacy.
 Onion services created automatically (as in section 2) always have only one port open.

+## 5. Crash safety of the embedded Tor daemon

+Since the embedded tor daemon runs as its own OS process, a normal graceful shutdown of `pirated`/`pirate-qt` stops it along the way.
+But if the node crashes, is `kill -9`'d, or gets OOM-killed, that shutdown code never runs - without anything else in place, tor would be left running, orphaned, forever.

+To prevent this, builds with embedded onion routing support also launch a small companion process, `pirate-networking`, alongside `pirated`/`pirate-qt`.
+Its only job is to watch for the node disappearing without a clean shutdown and terminate the embedded tor (and i2pd, if enabled) daemon in that case.
+No configuration is required - it's started and stopped automatically together with the embedded daemons, and exits on its own once the node has shut down cleanly.
+You can see it running alongside your node (e.g. `ps aux | grep pirate-networking`), and its own logs live at `<datadir>/networking/networking.stdout.log` and `networking.stderr.log`.

+Like `pirate-tor`/`pirate-i2pd`, the `pirate-networking` sibling binary is itself SHA256-verified against the exact copy this build shipped before `pirated`/`pirate-qt` will launch it, for the same reason: it's handed a live control channel over the embedded daemons, so a tampered-with same-named file in the install directory is rejected rather than silently run.